Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 Since both $C_4$ and $C_6$ symmetry imply the presence of $C_2$ symmetry, we can also consider the symmetry-indicator formula for the 2SW class~\cite{Ahn:2018}, namely

 where the sum is over the four time-reversal invariant momenta (TRIM) in the BZ (these are exactly the $C_2$-invariant momenta) and $\floor{\cdot}$ is the floor-function.
-In \cref{App:SWICn} we show that in the presence of an enlarged rotation symmetry, the 2SW class can be equivalently written as
+In \cref{App:SWICn} we show that in the presence of an enlarged rotational symmetry, the 2SW class can be equivalently written as

-where on the right-hand side we used the same $C_n$-symmetry indicators which also enter \cref{eq:HOBBC:Q}.
+where on the right-hand side we used the same $C_n$ symmetry indicators that also enter \cref{eq:HOBBC:Q}.

 Finally, we observe that for vanishing polarization, the 2SW class constrains the corner charge.
 For $n=4$ the polarization vanishes if and only if $[X_1^{(2)}]=0\mod 2$, while for $n=6$ it always vanishes~\cite{Benalcazar:2019}.
 Therefore, vanishing polarization also implies that the center-dependent sign ambiguity in \cref{eqn:Q4-sym-ind} drops from our analysis.
-Combining the assumption of vanishing polarization with \cref{eq:HOBBC:Q,eq:HOBBC:SWc46}, we show in \cref{App:SWICn} that the nontrivial values $\SW{2}=1$ constrain the corner charge for $C_4$-symmetric SWIs to
+Combining the assumption of vanishing polarization with \cref{eq:HOBBC:Q,eq:HOBBC:SWc46}, we show in \cref{App:SWICn} that the nontrivial value $\SW{2}=1$ constrains the corner charge for $C_4$-symmetric SWIs to

 i.e., to \emph{odd} multiples of $\frac{e}{n}$, whereas the complementary fractional values correspond to insulators with $\SW{2}=0$.